Traditional Sauna in the secret saunas of Helsinki as seen in the Scandic Helsinki Station Hotel

 Can I rent a private sauna in Helsinki?

 Absolutely.
-Locals love booking floating sauna boats, Airbnb apartments with private saunas, or even private suites at Yrjönkatu Swimming Hall (when open).
+Locals love booking floating sauna boats, Airbnb apartments with private saunas, or even private suites at Yrjönkatu Swimming Hall.
 These offer the most privacy and flexibility.

 Are Helsinki saunas open in winter?

 Yes, most saunas operate year-round, including in the depths of winter.
-In fact, winter sauna experiences are among the most magical, especially when followed by an icy dip in the sea or snow.
+In fact, winter sauna experiences are among the most relaxing, especially when followed by an icy dip in the sea or snow.

 Check out our other Helsinki blogs; Secret Corners of Helsinki Locals Don’t Want Tourists to Find and Romantic Things to Do in Helsinki That Aren’t in the Guidebooks